AnandTenneti/SauceDemoProject/README.md

 A production-grade Selenium + Pytest test automation framework for the [SauceDemo](https://www.saucedemo.com) web application, built with a **Page Object Model** architecture, multi-browser support, and an agent-based NLP command runner designed for gradual LLM integration.

 **What makes this different from a typical POM demo:** most portfolio automation frameworks stop at "tests pass."
-This one is built around a Planner → Executor → Reporter agent pipeline that turns plain-English commands into pytest runs, deliberately kept NLP-based (spaCy/rapidfuzz) rather than LLM-dependent so it stays fast, deterministic, and free to run — with the LLM upgrade path (see [Roadmap](#roadmap)) designed in from day one rather than bolted on.
+This one is built around a Planner → Executor → Reporter agent pipeline that turns plain-English commands into pytest runs, deliberately kept deterministic and regex/rule-based rather than LLM-dependent so it stays fast, free to run, and predictable — with the LLM/NLP upgrade path (see [Roadmap](#roadmap)) designed in from day one rather than bolted on.

 ---